ericdc1/Dapper.SimpleCRUD/README.md

 - To get all records use an empty anonymous object - new{}
 - The where options are mapped as "where [name] = [value]"
 - If you need > < like, etc simply use the manual where clause method or Dapper's Query method
+- By default the select statement would include all properties in the class - The IgnoreSelect attributes remove items from the select statement

 Execute a query with a where clause and map the results to a strongly typed List